-This course is one of four HPA ARCO courses required in the EdD program of study.
-The course is intended to develop basic skills related to healthy lifestyle, specifically physical activity and nutrition, program design and evaluation.
+This course is one of four HPA Major courses required in the EdD program of study.
+The course is intended to develop basic skills related to resource and funding acquisition for scholar practitioners working in the areas of health promotion and care.